Aligning Leaders on Growth: How One Firm Chose Its Three Revenue Priorities

 The destination was clear.
 The path was not.

-The CEO knew that reaching $1B would require significant effort regardless of the path, and that he needed deep alignment from this group of stakeholders.
+The CEO recognized that achieving the firm’s ambitious growth goals would require significant effort regardless of the path, and that he needed deep alignment from this group of stakeholders.
 Without alignment, indecision would cause a lot of friction, slow things down, and jeopardize their goal.
 He needed the team to agree on a small number of priorities that could be easily communicated, resourced, and executed.

 The Challenge